13 Bean Soup (Vegetarian)

-Here are all the beans in this beauty of a mix: navy, black, red, pinto, baby limas, large limas, garbanzo, great northern, kidney beans, black-eyed peas,yellow split peas, green split peas, and lentils.
+Here are all the beans in the mix I used from Bob’s Red Mill: navy, black, red, pinto, baby limas, large limas, garbanzo, great northern, kidney beans, black-eyed peas,yellow split peas, green split peas, and lentils.

 If you’re more of a visual person: